iamanishsrivastava/iamanishsrivastava/README.md

-Welcome to the ✨ special ✨ repository of anishamsri
+Welcome to the ✨ special ✨ repository
 - 👋 Heya!
-I’m Anish Srivastava (@anishamsri)
+I’m Anish Srivastava (@iamanishsrivastava)
 - 👀 I’m interested in Web Development, Competitive Coding, etc.
 - 🌱 I’m currently learning HTML, Python, CSS, C and Algorithms based on JAVA
 - 💞️ I’m looking to contribute to The Digital Era.